TobleMiner/buildroot-cmm2/README.md

 DOOM for the CMM2
 =================

-This repo contains Doom for the CMM2.
+This repo contains DOOM for the CMM2.

 Unfortunately both the SPI and USB interface are broken within Linux, thus in addition to the usual microSD card a CF card is required, too.